FlockyChou/vtubing.info/before-starting/understanding-your-hardware-limitations.md

 ### Build or Buy a Computer

+#### Building a Computer

+{: .warning }
+I would not recommend building a computer if you do not know what you are doing.
+Building a computer can be cheaper than buying a pre-built one but if you are not handling or installing components correctly, you could easily cause irreparable damage to them.

-If you are looking to build a PC, there are some Reddit communities of people helping others build a computer based on their needs:
+If you are experienced and looking to build a PC, but need suggestions on hardware that fit your budget, you can check out these Reddit communities:
 * [r/BuildAPC](https://www.reddit.com/r/buildapc/) - "A community-driven subreddit dedicated to custom PC assembly.
 Anyone is welcome to seek the input of our helpful community as they piece together their desktop."
 * [r/BuildMeAPC](https://www.reddit.com/r/buildmeapc/) - "If you are new to computer building, and need someone to help you put parts together for your build or even an experienced builder looking to talk tech you are in the right place!"

+#### Buying a Computer

+If you are looking to buy a pre-built computer, a computer that I’ve seen recommended at a price point that checks all these boxes is the [NZXT “Player: One” at $799 (before taxes)](https://nzxt.com/product/player-one).
+While this isn’t an endoresement for this product or company, you can use this as a benchmark in computer specs and price when shopping for other pre-built computers.

-If you are looking to buy a pre-built computer, there are some things to take into account:
+However, before pulling the trigger, there are some things to take into account:

 <div class="code-example bg-white" markdown="1">

-#### Desktop
+##### Desktop

 | Pros  | Cons |
 | ----- | ---- |
 | Usually cheaper than a comparable laptop | Hidden cost of monitor, keyboard, mouse, webcam, and microphone. |
 | Upgradable but only a pro if you intend on doing so. | |

-#### Laptop
+##### Laptop

 | Pros  | Cons |
 | ----- | ---- |